 The Company and its subsidiaries (together known as the 'Group') is engaged in the business of providing ATM and Cash Management services, supply, installation and maintenance of ATM and cash deposit machines, and also engaged in card trading and personalization services.
-The registered office of the Company as at March 31,2020 is Silver Metropolis, 11th Floor, Jay coach compound, off.
-Western Express Highway, Goregaon (East), Mumbai 400063.
-With effect from July 27, 2020 the registered office of the company is shifted to T-151, 5th Floor, Tower No.10, Sector 11, Railway station complex, CBD Belapur, Navi Mumbai 400614.
+The registered office of the Company is located at T-151, 5th Floor, Tower No.10, Sector 11, Railway station complex, CBD Belapur, Navi Mumbai 400614.

-The consolidated financial statements ('CFS") were authorised for issue in accordance with a resolution of the directors on August 26, 2020.
+The consolidated financial statements ('CFS") were authorised for issue in accordance with a resolution of the directors on May 25, 2021.